godotengine/godot-docs/classes/class_node.rst

 - void **set_network_master** **(** :ref:`int<class_int>` id, :ref:`bool<class_bool>` recursive=true **)**

-Sets the node network master to the peer with the given peer ID.
-The network master is the peer that has authority over it on the network.
+Sets the node's network master to the peer with the given peer ID.
+The network master is the peer that has authority over the node on the network.
+Useful in conjunction with the ``master`` and ``slave`` keywords.
 Inherited from the parent node by default, which ultimately defaults to peer ID 1 (the server).
+If ``recursive``, the given peer is recursively set as the master for all children of this node.

 .. _class_Node_set_physics_process: